marshall235/Data_science/financial_timeseries/README.md

 Stock Analysis
-Welcome to the time series Stock Analysis repository!
-In this project, we dive into the world of financial time series analysis to gain insights into the stock performance of Waterfront PH Inc. We leverage powerful R libraries to perform a comprehensive examination of the stock's behavior, from basic data preprocessing to advanced modeling techniques.
+Welcome to the Time Series Stock Analysis repository!
+In this project, we delve into the realm of financial time series analysis to gain profound insights into the stock performance of Waterfront PH Inc. We harness the power of robust R libraries to conduct a comprehensive exploration of the stock's behavior – from fundamental data preprocessing to advanced modeling techniques.

 Table of Contents
 Introduction